Settorezero/Arlok/arduino/readme.md

 ## Code examples

 - [Explorer](./explorer) : Arlok moves around avoiding obstacles
-- [Bluetooth Remote](./bluetooth) : You move Arlok using Bluetooth Classic with an Android phone
+- [Bluetooth Remote](./bluetooth) : You move Arlok using Bluetooth Classic with an Android phone.
+Source code for Android app provided too
 - [Line Follower](./linefollower) : Arlok moves following a line painted on the ground

 ## Work in progress